andreww-00/8Week-SQL-challenge-Solution-Writeup/#2 Pizza Runner /README.md

 | 3               | 48.61666667         |

-### Explanation
+### Explanatio
-COUNT order_id GROUPING BY both order_time and pickup_time.
-This returns a table with the amount of pizzas in the order Use TIMEDIFF on order_time and pick_up time to return the time to prepare the order Turn that table into a CTE and call it using the AVG function to find the average time to prepare for the amount of pizzas As shown, the more pizzas in an order the longer the prep time takes.
+1. COUNT order_id GROUPING BY both order_time and pickup_time.
+This returns a table with the amount of pizzas in the order
+2. Use TIMEDIFF on order_time and pick_up time to return the time to prepare the order
+3. Turn that table into a CTE and call it using the AVG function to find the average time to prepare for the amount of pizzas
+4. As shown, the more pizzas in an order the longer the prep time takes.

 ### Question 4.
 What was the average distance traveled for each customer?